 Kids yearn for June all year long.
 So, check out the ideas, treks, adventures, and child-friendly surprises below, and truly enjoy your family time together.

-In honor of Great Outdoors Month, find a stream to follow, a trail to hike, a hill to climb, a forest to explore, or a lake or beach to visit—anywhere kids can appreciate the breathtaking beauty of nature.
-Snap pictures of tide pools, interesting tree bark, flowers in bloom, cool-looking bugs, different kinds of rocks and boulders, or whatever your kids find intriguing.
-To ID rocks and boulders, remember your high-school science and words like igneous, sedimentary, and metamorphic.
-Let the kids share images of their finds with friends and family.
+Prefer touring without a guide?
+Not a problem.
+You can enrich your adventure.
+Let your kids snap pictures of tide pools, interesting tree bark, flowers in bloom, cool-looking bugs, different kinds of rocks and boulders, or whatever they find intriguing.
+Carry a book or a handheld device to identify rocks, birds, and trees together.
+(You may remember words like igneous, sedimentary, and metamorphic from high-school science.)
+Let the kids share images of their finds online with friends and family.

 5. Pamper Pop.
 On Father’s Day this year (Sunday, June 17) why not give Dad the “Mother’s Day treatment”?
 Serve him breakfast in bed (rustle up Manwiches instead of eggs and bacon, and decorate the tray with golf or tennis balls instead of roses).
 Let the kids make and hide Father’s Day cards, walk the dog, take out the trash, fill orders for lunch and snacks, and stand by while you flip burgers and hot dogs for dinner.
 Start a new Father’s Day tradition: Have the kids make and decorate a “Dad’s Off Duty” sign to post once a year on Father’s Day.
 End the day with dad- and kid-friendly movies such as Finding Dory.